berndporr/LSM9DS1_RaspberryPi_CPP_Library/README.md

 ./LSM9DS1_demo
 ```

-This demo runs with a callback handler and it's called at a sampling rate of 50Hz.
+This demo runs with a callback handler and it's called at the default sampling rate of 50Hz.

 ## PCBs